Racing tablet app. Freelance project, 2015.

 Data from the timing system is especially relevant to evaluate the performance and it is available for all competitors.
 As a result, the racer can compare himself to other racers on laptime, but also section specific split times, things like trend in the laptime (up/down as the race evolves) and the race development in terms of position (moving up/down in the field).

 Finally, data from the racer himself allows to analyze the strong points and development points like the car performance (avg revs, temps, fuel usage, tire condition, steering balance, etc.).
 Also the driver performance (drivelines, braking points and g-forces).
 Possible other data points like circumstances (weather, track condition, temps, humidity, etc.) and biometric data from the driver.

-Want more? the whole UX design process (pdf) is available upon request.
+Want more?
+Find the whole UX design process below: